 However, you wouldn’t want to force yourself to squeeze all your relevant experiences and achievements in a single page that your resume becomes scattered and unorganized.
 In the same way, it’s not advisable to stretch your resume to two or more pages if it doesn’t seem necessary.

-Take note: Recruiters spend less than 10 seconds to scan and review resumes—which means you only have a few moments to catch their attention!
+Note: Recruiters spend less than 10 seconds to scan and review resumes—which means you only have a few moments to catch their attention!
 With that, how can you make sure your resume presents your best self before employers, resume length considered?

 How Long Should My Resume Be in 2019?